ki-preclinical-imaging-and-testing/science_data_kit/docs/roadmaps/executive.md

 2. **Specialized File Handling**:
    - ✓ Plugin Interface Design has been completed with the creation of FileInterpreterPlugin and MetadataExtractorPlugin base classes, capability mixins, and configuration schema
    - ✓ Plugin Discovery and Registration has been implemented with directory structures, registry updates, MIME type mapping, and plugin selection logic
+   - ✓ Plugin Validation has been implemented to ensure plugins implement required methods and capabilities
+   - ✓ Documentation has been created for plugin interfaces, including detailed examples and guidelines for creating custom plugins
-   - ✓ Testing and Documentation has been partially completed with unit tests for plugin interfaces, integration tests for plugin discovery, and comprehensive tests for capability mixins and plugin selection
+   - ✓ Testing has been enhanced with comprehensive tests for plugin validation, capability mixins, and plugin selection logic
    - ⟳ Core Integration is in progress
    - ⟳ Core Interpreters development is planned to start after the foundation is fully established
    - ⟳ UI Integration is planned for future implementation